Th3CL0wnS3c/ghore/README.md

 See original repo for features.
 Only new ones are detailed here.

 - Launch multiple instances of ghore at once using `ghore preview file.md &`
+- Each instance is launched on a random port between TCP/5169 and TCP/5200
+- A Check is done to avoid port overlapping between instances
 - Each instance is tracked inside a temporary file in the following format :

 | PATH              | FILE       | URL                   |